This policy outlines the requirements relating to school hours and any changes to schools hours.

 - make arrangements for any students to attend school when their families cannot provide adequate supervision at home

-- send a notice home to parents or carers advising them of the arrangements that will apply
+- send a notice home to parents or carers advising them of the arrangements that will apply.

 All school principals must timetable classes for all teachers present in an equitable way.

-Variation to school hours or schools closure in emergency circumstances
+Temporary school closure in emergency circumstances